SULOS

 Team

-Natasha August - Head of Product | Paul Brown - Delivery Lead | Josh Radecki - Dev Leader | Natalie Frecka - Sr. Developer
+Natasha August - Head of Product, Paul Brown - Delivery Lead, Josh Radecki - Dev Leader, and Natalie Frecka - Sr. Developer.

 Narrative